 After you “start small” and get a better feel for what veggies your family likes, how quickly your oven cooks, and what veggies you personally enjoy roasting, I suggest roasting in bulk.

 I roast 2 or 3 extra-large sheet pans of veggies at one time, serve them for dinner, and store leftovers in the fridge for meals throughout the week.

-I save a massive amount of time chopping, roasting, etc. and can simply reheat whatever we want to eat in our cast iron skillets.
-They taste just like they came fresh out of the oven every time!
+I save a massive amount of time chopping, roasting, etc., and can simply reheat whatever we want to eat in our cast iron skillets.
+They taste fresh out of the oven every time!

 NOTE: my most favorite USA Pan brand XL Sheet Pans are currently out of stock on Amazon… but there’s a 2-pack of smaller sheet pans available.
 These are truly the best pans for roasting vegetables!

 Ways to Enjoy Roasted Veggies: